OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:25

-Micaiah replied, “You will find out on the day you go to hide in an inner room.”
+Micaiah replied, “You will discover this on the day you go to hide in an inner room.”

 ## 1 Kings 22:26